Philosophy of Ministry

-Relationships.
+3. Relationships.
 We recognize the deep need of every individual for love and personal attention.
 Friendliness and mutual concern are a part of our church culture and much support occurs spontaneously.
 Church leaders also oversee the church family so that no one "falls through the cracks."

 The Apostle Paul said that he had become all things to all people (1 Cor.
 10:22) so that nothing about himself would keep people from accepting the good news he carried.
 We, too, need this attitude.
 We are no longer a Christian church in a Christian land; we are missionaries and tentmakers.
-Not only must we accurately understand the Scriptures, we must accurately exegete our culture in order to be good stewards of the good news of Jesus Christ.
+Not only must we accurately understand the Scriptures, we must accurately understand our culture in order to be good stewards of the good news of Jesus Christ.

 There has been a radical change in the status of Christianity in our culture in the past generation.
 In the 1950s, Christianity was thought respectable.
-Many people came willingly to the church for worship, Sunday School and revival meetings.
+Many people came willingly to the church for worship, Sunday School, and revival meetings.
 Today, we live in a post-Christian society.
-Our Christian culture which includes hymn books, pews and a special "Christianese" language is foreign and can be intimidating.
+Our Christian culture which includes hymn books, pews, and a special "Christianese" language is foreign and can be intimidating.
 Even worse, Christianity can be equated with mythology, fanaticism, greed and hypocrisy.
 Rather than there being respect and openness from the world to the church, there often exists barriers and prejudices.

-The other approach is to send our members out of our building and religious establishment to the "turf" of the unbeliever.
+Our approach to overcoming the cultural obstacles to the Gospel is to send our members out of our building the "turf" of the unbeliever.
 For example, a teen ministry would meet at a playground instead of inside the church building.
 We look for opportunities to serve people, building relationships where we can share about our personal faith in Christ.
 The church building is used primarily for the Upward and Inward ministries to the church members, not necessarily the Outward ministries to unbelievers.
 This approach is the most natural one for the non-Christian, but it is the most costly in time and money for believers.